Saivivek04/Automation-Testing/README.md

 Special thanks to the Selenium community and contributors for their invaluable support and resources.

 # Credits
-This project was developed @Saivivek04
+This project was developed by [Sai Vivek](https://github.com/Saivivek04).